 ID and Passport

-When you apply for any document or application you will need a valid ID and passport on hand.
-Always make sure that your documents will not expire before or during your application process, or you might need to reapply.
+You will need a valid ID and passport when you apply for any document or application.
+Always ensure that your documents will not expire before or during your application process, or you might need to reapply.

 Language Results for English and French

-If you plan to apply, you will need to prove that you have the right language skills in French and English.
-You can do this through several tests that are accepted by the IRCC (Immigration, Refugees and Citizenship Canada).
+If you plan to apply, you must prove that you have the right language skills in French and English.
+You can do this through several tests that the IRCC accepts.

 First, you must choose which of the two, English or French, is your first language.